PacificBiosciences/sawfish/docs/methods/methods.md

 # Sawfish methods

+Sawfish methods are consolidated here to provide a higher-level summary of operations.
+The level of detail here should be close to a methods paper write-up with a bit of software design doc added, to serve both users and developers.
+Following this approach, references to high-level code entry points or data-structures corresponding to each section should be oppurtunistically added.

 ## Candidate discovery
 The first ‘discover’ step of sawfish is run once on each input sample.
 In this step each sample is scanned for SV and CNV evidence.
 The SV evidence is clustered and used to assemble a set of candidate SV alleles.
 Details of this step are